 4. Shopify Advanced

-Now, let's consider the main differences in features between Shopify (regular) and Shopify Advanced — do you need:
+Let’s consider the main differences in features between the regular Shopify plan and Shopify Advanced.
+Do you need:

 - Access to advanced reporting features?